serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/TabularDataReport/TabularDataReport.md

 # TabularDataReport constructor (3 of 4)
 **namespace:** *[Serenity.Reporting](../../README.md#serenity.reporting-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Creates an instance of the class.
+Initializes a new instance of the class with the given data and columns type.

 ```csharp
 public TabularDataReport(IEnumerable data, Type columnsType, IServiceProvider serviceProvider)